hafiafne/EpesiRmaManager/README.md

 - Customer (selected from CRM people/companies database)
 - Phone Number of the Customer
 - Manufacturer  (selected from CRM companies database)
-- Device sku (started as text field but probably it could be linked to other modules in order to retrieve goods from there)
+- Device sku (started as text field but probably it could be linked to other modules in order to retrieve goods)
-- Device model (in case of different device with same sku but different features)
+- Device Model (in case of different device with same sku but different features)
-- Device serial number
+- Device Serial Number
+- Date of Request
+- Package Status (enumeration like: Complete, Incomplete, No Package, Damaged)
+- Package Description
+- Fault Declared from Customer
+- Fault Revealed
+- Status (Received Request, RMA Accepted, RMA Rejected, Item Received, Item sent to Manufacturer, Item Repaired, Item Returned)
+- Priority
+- Limit Date

+And below these fields same sections: Notes, Emails ... and so on.